WalterLei/Google-Capstone-Project-Cyclistic/README.md

 I follow the six stages of the data analysis process (Ask, Prepare, Process, Analyse, Share & Act), and apply technical tools (SQL, Tableau, R) in each stage to gather insights from data.

-I have completed this Project as a junior data analyst for the marketing team at Cyclistic, a bik-share company in Chicago.
+I have completed this Project as a junior data analyst for the marketing team at Cyclistic, a bike-share company in Chicago.